cloudfoundry-attic/lattice-release/docs/ltc.md

 - **`--no-routes`** specifies that no routes be registered.

+## Building and Launching Droplets

+**Note**: Buildpack support requires a Droplet Store configured by `ltc target`.

+### `ltc build-droplet`

+`ltc build-droplet DROPLET_NAME http://github.com/buildpack-url` creates a droplet by running a Cloud Foundry Buildpack on an application directory.

+- **`--path=.`** path to droplet source (file or folder)
+- **`--env NAME[=VALUE]`** specifies environment variables.
+You can have multiple `--env` flags.
+Passing an `--env` flag without explicitly setting the VALUE uses the current execution context to set the value.
+- **`--timeout=2m`** sets the maximum polling duration for building the droplet.

+  As an alternative to specifying the URL for a given Buildpack, we also support the following aliases: go, java, python, ruby, nodejs, php, binary, or staticfile.

+  If the application directory contains a `.cfignore` file, `build-droplet` will not upload files that match the contents of the `.cfignore` file.

+### `ltc launch-droplet`

+`ltc launch-droplet APP_NAME DROPLET_NAME` launches a droplet as an app running on lattice

+   `ltc launch-droplet` has the same options as [`ltc create`](/docs/ltc.md#ltc-create), except for `--run-as-root`.
+Droplets are run as the user `vcap`.

+   Finally, one can override the default start command by specifiying a start command after a `--` separator.
+This can be followed by any arguments one wishes to pass to the app.
+For example:

+    ltc launch-droplet lattice-app lattice-app -- /lattice-app -quiet=true

+### Managing Droplets

+#### `ltc list-droplets`

+`ltc list-droplets` lists the droplets available to launch on the droplet store.

+#### `ltc remove-droplet`

+`ltc remove-droplet DROPLET_NAME` removes a droplet from the droplet store. `remove-droplet` will error if an App based on the droplet is currently running in the cluster.

+#### `ltc export-droplet`

+`ltc export-droplet DROPLET_NAME` exports a droplet from the droplet store to disk.

+#### `ltc import-droplet`

+`ltc import-droplet DROPLET-NAME /path/droplet.tgz /path/result.json` imports a droplet from disk into the droplet store.

 ### `ltc submit-lrp`

 `ltc submit-lrp /path/to/json` creates an application with the configuration specified in the JSON.
 The syntax of the JSON can be found at the [Receptor API docs](https://github.com/cloudfoundry-incubator/receptor/blob/master/doc/lrps.md#describing-desiredlrps)